HadleyLab/nicegui_chat/branding/IMPLEMENTATION_GUIDE.md

-# MammoChat - Implementation Guide
+# MammoChat™ - Implementation Guide

-## Quick Start: Applying MammoChat Branding
+## Quick Start: Applying MammoChat™ Branding

-This guide shows you how to implement the MammoChat branding in the NiceGUI chat application.
+This guide shows you how to implement the MammoChat™ branding in the NiceGUI chat application.

 ---